madebyafox/SGC-X/DATA/readme.md

 The data processing pipeline for the SGC-X studies includes the following steps:

 0: Subjects complete computer-based study deployed as web application (via Heroku)
 1: EXPORT SESSION FILES: (terminal, mongod) Manually download data from server (mLab/Atlas) at regular intervals, as raw .json (from MongoDB)
 2: WRANGLING: (js, mongoDB client) Import raw session files to local mongodb for data wrangling (unravelling and restructuring data format for different types of analysis [participant/item/mouse])
 3: EXPORT STUDY FILES: (terminal, mongod) Manually download wrangled data from local as .json
 4: STUDY SEPARATION: (R) Import wrangled files and separate data by condition code for analysis based on particular study version [because multiple studies were conducted at the same time]

-_cleaning, exploratory data analysis and analysis are documented in `ANALYSIS` folder
+_cleaning, exploratory data analysis and analysis are documented in `ANALYSIS` folder_

-5: CLEAN: (R) process study-level files (items and participants) for cleaning and data exclusion

 ## TERMINOLOGY

-`/raw_data` contains raw exports (json) from each session, downloaded from DB server `/db_scripts` scripts to extract (wrangled) data from local mongoDB to files for analysis in R `/ready_files` contains wrangled data ready for analysis in R
+`/raw_data` contains raw exports (json) from each session, downloaded from DB server
+`/db_scripts` scripts to extract (wrangled) data from local mongoDB to files for analysis in R
+`/ready_files` contains wrangled data ready for analysis in R

 `.json` files are MongoDB extracts
 `.csv` are wrangled data files
 `_items` files are _question level_ data
 `_participants` files are aggregated _subject level_ data
 `_mouse_blocks` files are item level data _mouse tracking_ data

-`SESSION`: refers to experimental session name (input by subjects to start study); used to track in-person study sessions `CONDITION`: input by subject to start study, controls which experimental stimuli are shown.
+`SESSION`: refers to experimental session name (input by subjects to start study); used to track in-person study sessions
+`CONDITION`: input by subject to start study, controls which experimental stimuli are shown.

 First Digit    | explicit scaffolding